 We recently gave you some insights into what MarTech buyers really want from a sales pitch.
-Now it’s time to talk about how to read the room once you’re finally in it.
+Now it’s time to talk about perfect pitch sales training on how to read the room once you’re finally in it.

 Before you can get any business you have to get attention.
 And our Emissaries from companies like Costco, GNC, and Cisco all agreed—shifting your focus from what you’re selling to who you’re selling to is the best way to get them engaged.
 Here’s what they recommend.